Shawn Tully: Career

-Starting that year, Tully worked for First National City Bank (Citibank) in New York City, then for Garden State Land Co.
+Tully worked for First National City Bank (Citibank) in New York City, then for Garden State Land Co.
 In 1976, Tully shifted direction and became a freelance writer, contributing frequently to New Jersey Monthly.
 From 1979 to early 1983, Tully worked for Fortune in New York City, first as a reporter, then as Associate Editor.
 As an outside project, he co-authored the book Sports Illustrated Tennis with coach Doug McCurdy.
-While a reporter, Tully assisted two veteran Fortune writers, Carol J. Loomis on ITT chief Harold Geneen's disastrous investment in a rayon mill in Quebec, and Roy Rowan on three pieces on brothers Bunker and Herbert Hunt following the collapse in silver prices.
+While a reporter, Tully assisted two Fortune writers, Carol J. Loomis on ITT chief Harold Geneen's disastrous investment in a rayon mill in Quebec, and Roy Rowan on three pieces on brothers Bunker and Herbert Hunt following the collapse in silver prices.

-Among his early investigative pieces as author: accounts of the collapse of Canadian oil giant Dome Petroleum and the rise of Canadian property giant Olympia & York.

 In January 1983, Tully moved to France, as Paris Bureau Chief, for Fortune International.
 His CEO profiles while in Europe included pieces on construction titan Francis Bouygues and the prime figure in building L'Oreal, Francois Dalle.
 Following the indictment of commodities trader Marc Rich in the U.S.,Tully wrote three articles on Rich, while he was living and working in Switzerland as a fugitive, starting with the cover story “Secrets of Marc Rich” co-authored with Ford Worthy.
 In the late 1980s, when the Vatican was dealing with the Banco Ambrosiano scandal, Tully wrote the cover story "The Vatican's Finances."
 An examination of pay for European versus U.S. CEOs revealed that the chiefs of such companies as Peugeot (Stellantis) and Rhône-Poulenc (Hoechst AG) earned far less than their American counterparts.

 In 1989, Tully became European Editor.
 That year, he wrote “The Coming Boom in Europe,” predicting that new, free market reforms would lift the EU's growth rate.
 His forecast proved incorrect, as the EU's GDP declined in the early 1990s.

-Tully returned to New York City in 1991 and continued writing for Fortune, as Associate Editor.
+Tully returned to New York City in 1991 and continued writing for Fortune, as associate editor.
 Pursuing his focus on c-suite profiles, he wrote “The Super CFOs” on Stephen Bollenbach of Disney, Dennis Dammerman of General Electric Co.
 (GE), and several other prominent CFOs, followed in 1993 by an examination of how CEOs including Roberto Goizueta of Coca-Cola had adopted Economic Value Added (EVA) as a key metric for measuring profitability.
 That year, Tully contributed an account of Donald Trump’s comeback from near bankruptcy several years earlier, the disastrous partnership between Northwest Airlines and KLM of the Netherlands in “The Alliance from Hell”, and first of several articles examining America's chronic shortage of doctors.
 A 1995 story predicted that Lehman Bros. would have difficulty surviving as an independent company.